Taxi Tip¶

 df['tpep_pickup_datetime'] = pd.to_datetime(df['tpep_pickup_datetime'])

-# Extract pickup and dropoff hour.
+# Extract dropoff hour.

 df['dropoff_hour'] = df['tpep_dropoff_datetime'].dt.hour

-# Extract pickup and dropoff day of the week (0 = Monday, 6 = Sunday).
+# Extract dropoff day of the week (0 = Monday, 6 = Sunday).

 df['dropoff_day'] = df['tpep_dropoff_datetime'].dt.weekday